chriswnewman/business-card-parser/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.1.

 [Lite-server](https://github.com/johnpapa/lite-server) makes it easy to check out the static website that is generated for code coverage metrics. `npm install -g lite-server`.

-## Development server
+## Run the application
+Install project dependencies with npm: `npm install`.

-Check out the app by running `npm start`.
+Then you can run the app with `npm start`.
 It spins up a dev server and opens a browser window on `http://localhost:4200/`.

 ## Build